vippsas/management-api/vipps-management-api-quick-start.md

    * `orgno` -The Organization number for the merchant.
 It is only used in `Get merchant by organization number`.
    * `base_url_production` - Set to: `https://api.vipps.no`.

-  The Partner API only works in the production environment, so `base_url` is set to `api.vipps.no`.
+  The Management API only works in the production environment, so `base_url` is set to `api.vipps.no`.

 ## Make API calls